 Our exposure to market risk includes interest rate fluctuations in connection with our revolving credit facility (see Note 5 - Credit Facility in the accompanying notes to the consolidated financial statements for additional information).
 Borrowings under the credit facility bear interest at a variable rate based on Prime Lending Rate or LIBOR Rate at the option of the Company.
 For Prime Lending Rate loans, the interest rate is equal to the highest of (i) the Federal Funds Rate plus a margin of 0.50%, (ii) the rate last quoted by The Wall Street Journal as the "Prime Rate," or (iii) the sum of a LIBOR rate plus 1.00%, plus a margin of 2.25%.
 For LIBOR rate loans, the interest rate is equal to a LIBOR rate plus a margin of 2.25%.
 Borrowings under the credit facility are therefore subject to risk based upon prevailing market interest rates.
 Interest rate risk may result from many factors, including governmental monetary and tax policies, domestic and international economic and political considerations and other factors that are beyond our control.
-During the six months ended June 30, 2017, the maximum amount borrowed under the facility was \$20.0 million and the average amount of borrowings outstanding was \$7.7 million.
-As of June 30, 2017, the amount of total borrowings outstanding was nil.
-If the prevailing market interest rates relative to these borrowings increased by 10%, our interest expense during the period ended June 30, 2017 would have increased by less than \$0.1 million.
+During the six months ended June 30, 2017, the maximum amount borrowed under the facility was \$20.0 million and the average amount of borrowings outstanding was \$1.
+If the prevailing market interest rates rates relative to these borrowings increased by 10%, our interest expense during the period ended June 30, 2017 would have increased by less than \$0.1 million.